asiandevs/aws-zero-to-architect-blog/_posts/2025-11-14-module17-aws-backup-and-disaster-recovery.md

 ---

 > 🪄 **Next Module Preview:**
-> In **Module 18**, we’ll cover **AWS Security, Compliance and Governance Frameworks** — learning how to build secure, auditable architectures aligned with CIS, NIST and ISO standards.
+> In **Module 18**, we'll cover **AWS Security, Compliance and Governance Frameworks** — learning how to build secure, auditable architectures aligned with CIS, NIST and ISO standards.

 ---
+Also, I fixed the smart quotes to regular quotes in one place for consistency.

+Replace your Module 17 file with this corrected version and it should work!